davidgordon12/opal/README.md

 # Opal - WIP
 Implementation of the Opal programming language.
-A general-purpose. dynamically typed, interpreted programming language with it's own set of bytecode.
+A general-purpose. dynamically typed, stack-based interpreted programming language with it's own set of bytecode.

 Opal is open-source, and was made for academic purposes, and by no means follows best software design practices, or C standards.